scaleoutsystems/fedn/README.rst

 -  `Documentation <https://fedn.readthedocs.io>`__

-FEDn Studio
+Deploying a project to FEDn Studio
 ===============
-You can deploy your FEDn projects to FEDn Studio.
 Studio provides a managed, production-grade deployment of the FEDn server-side.
 With Studio you manage token-based authentication for clients, and are able to collaborate with other users in joint project workspaces.
-In addition to a REST API, Studio has an intuitive Dashboard that let's you manage FL exepriments and visualize and download logs and metrics.
+In addition to a REST API, Studio has an intuitive Dashboard that let's you manage FL experiments and visualize and download logs and metrics.
 Follow this guide to `Deploy you project to FEDn Studio <https://guide.scaleoutsystems.com/#/docs>`__ .

 Making contributions
 ====================

 All pull requests will be considered and are much appreciated.
-Reach out to one of the maintainers if you are interested in making contributions, and we will help you find a good first issue to get you started.
 For more details please refer to our `contribution guidelines <https://github.com/scaleoutsystems/fedn/blob/develop/CONTRIBUTING.md>`__.